oderopay/odero-woocommerce/readme.md

 If you get stuck, you can ask for help in the Plugin Forum.

 ### Changelog

+1.2.2 - 2024-05-31
+Fixing calculation with inc/exl taxes
+Fixing cart total with Shipping with Excluded Tax

 1.0.9 - 2023-02-14
 Fix for the products dont have images